SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ## Content Type Negotiation

 Data transformation is one of the core features of any message-driven microservice architecture.
-Given that, in Steeltoe Streams, data is represented as a Steeltoe `IMessage`, and may be transformed to a desired shape or size before reaching its destination.
+Given that, in Steeltoe Stream, data is represented as a Steeltoe `IMessage`, and may be transformed to a desired shape or size before reaching its destination.
 This is typically required for two reasons:

 1. To convert the contents of the incoming message to match the signature of the application-provided handler method.